Bandy: Countries

+Canada

+Bandy has been played in Canada since the 1980s, but is not nearly as popular as ice hockey in this country.
+Friendlies are played against the United States.
+The Canadian bandy federation is called Canada Bandy.

 China

 The China Bandy Federation was set up in 2014.
 Since them, China has since participated in a number of world championship tournaments, with men's, women's and youth teams.
 China Bandy is mainly financed by private resources.
 The development of the sport in China is supported by the Harbin Sport University.

 Czechia

-A team from Prague became Austrian national bandy champions in 1911.
+A team from Prague in present-day Czechia became Austrian national bandy champions in 1911.

 Czechia has been playing in the World Championship since 2016.
-As a way of preparing as well as possible for international matches, they have invented modified rules for games on ice hockey rinks, a variety called short bandy.
-Their (former rink bandy) league now is called Liga českého národního bandy.
+As a way of preparing as well as possible for international matches, the Czechs have invented modified rules for games on ice hockey rinks, a variety called short bandy, which differs from rink bandy.
+The Czech (former rink bandy) national league is now called Liga českého národního bandy.

 Estonia

 Bandy as an organized sport was played in Estonia in the 1910s to 1930s and the country had a national championship for some years.
 The national team played friendlies against Finland in the 1920s and 1930s.
 The sport was played sporadically during the Soviet occupation 1944–1991.
-It has since then become more organised again, partly through exchange with Finnish clubs and enthusiasts.
+It has since then become more organized again, partly through exchange with Finnish clubs and enthusiasts.
 As of 2018, Estonia takes part in both the Bandy World Championship for men, and the Women's Bandy World Championship.